Doctor Money Matters

 - Get official Apple, Google and Spotify badges to link to this podcast, or get a magic link for social media.

 - Validate this podcast’s RSS feed at CastFeedValidator

 Privacy: In common with all podcast players, pressing "play" on the inbuilt player above will download the audio directly from the podcast host, and in doing so will share some personal data (like your IP address or details of your device) with them.

-Cache: We cache most information on these pages for seven days.
-This page was produced on October 17 at 03:28:19 UTC.
+Cache: We cache most information on these pages for seven days; audio analysis for considerably longer.
+This page was produced on May 27 at 08:40:54 UTC.
+Flush the cache